(in chronological order)

 · Terra Amata (coast of France) = diverse food, formal shelters, etc.

-· Slightly taller, thinner skeletal frame with average 1,300 ccs brain capacity and more frontal lobe with weaker muscle attachment around the skull
+· Slightly taller, thinner skeletal frame with average 1,400 ccs and more frontal lobe (taller flatter forehead) with weaker skull muscle attachment

-· End of the Paleolithic (old rock/stone age); last bastion of total hunting and gathering; population of the Americas & Australia
+· End of the Paleolithic (old rock/stone age); last bastion of total hunting and gathering; humans populating of the Americas & Australia

 · warming period (Holocene) > glacial retreat > new lakes and rivers form in mid-latitudes + a continental shelf underwater (fishing & birds)

 · less of the specialized big game hunting, more smaller diversified game > smaller/finer stone points + nets, hooks, traps, snares, bone & antler tools, bow & arrow, atlatl, boomerang

 · Religion & Art (cave painting/petroglyphs, bone carvings, figurines)

 Period followed by the Mesolithic, an interim period between advanced Foraging and sedentary village life where Hunter/Gatherers were semi-nomadic; then the Neolithic, the first settling down of Hunter/Gatherers moving into agriculture, ceramics, year-round shelters, and village life.

 thing happened on the way to Becoming a State”

 (a logical series of events leading us out of simple horticulture; pastoralism or hunting/gathering to our current state-level situation today)